School Council 2019-20

 The School Councillors for 2019-20 are wearing their badges with pride, making them identifiable to all pupils.
 There is also a School Council board in the Main Foyer, displaying their photographs so all pupils know who they can talk to if they have anything they would like the School Council to discuss.
 Pupils can also post suggestions, topics and ideas for the School Council in the Suggestion Box, ensuring that every pupil at Greenhill has a voice.

 As a Healthy Minds school, the School Council will focus on the roll of Healthy Minds Champions by establishing and introducing ways that Greenhill Primary can support pupil wellbeing.
+The school council have already helped Mrs Hockney implement 'Calm Corners' in all classrooms, which are proving really successful with our pupils.

 We cannot wait to hear about other School Council news and initiatives as the academic year progresses!!!